 These days, a single mansard roof space can become an open space office, as people often take advantage of the extra square footage to create a sensible, secluded workspace.
 The flat roof can be fitted with large skylights, making this space incredibly bright and perfect for pretty much anything.

-The French roofs or Curb roofs are known for their energy efficiency, as they are designed to keep heat in during the winter and keep it out during the summer.
+The French roofs, or Curb roofs, are known for their energy efficiency, as they are designed to keep heat in during the winter and keep it out during the summer.
 This can help to reduce energy bills, as the roof will act as an additional insulator.
 Mansard roofs also have a longer lifespan than other roofing materials and are not as susceptible to damage from severe weather.
 A françois mansart is relatively easy to install as it does not require complicated framing or engineering and adds additional interior space with reduced costs.

-Last but not least, thanks to its unique design, a mansard roof can add a sense of style and character, and charm to a home, and thus it still is a desirable choice for homeowners today, centuries later.
+Last but not least, thanks to its unique design, a mansard roof can add a sense of style and character, and charm to a home, and thus it is still a desirable choice for homeowners today, centuries later.

 Mansard roofs were created and designed to maximize upper-story space while minimizing the amount of taxes paid due to the height of the building.
 Therefore, builders were able to add additional room without increasing the overall height of the building and thus, reduce the amount of taxes they had to pay.
 Mansard roofs provide extra loft space compared to hip or gable roof designs, making them an attractive option in terms of aesthetics.
 However, there are some drawbacks to consider before investing in a mansard roof, as with any other kind of roof the biggest of which is the added building complexity and the need for better waterproofing and overall superior, more expensive construction materials.
 Mansard roofs equipped to sustain snow and rain can last up to a century, whereas asphalt tends to last between 20 to 30 years.
 Copper is often used due to its resilience to damage caused by heavy snow and rainfall.
 The primary roofing material for most French roofs is sheet metal, either zinc or copper, when these materials are exposed to the elements they are weathered, zinc takes on a gray color and copper will become light green in hue.
 Yes, a mansard is a type of hipped roof, consisting of four sides with a gambrel–style design.
 No, a mansard roof is not flat but it does have a smaller slope of around 30 degrees, which cannot be seen from street level, thus appearing flat.
 The small portion at the top, the flatter portion at the top, which is not flat, is the reason why mansard roofs are not recommended in areas with a lot of snow.
 The mansard roof has two slopes to consider – the lower one with an angle of about 70 degrees, and the upper one with an angle ranging from 30 to 36 degrees.
 Gutters are the best way to control drainage from upper roofs, but not all mansard roofs were built with gutters at their base.
 Therefore, at times, we must find alternative methods to direct the water away from these roofs or spread it out over a larger area when working with a historic building equipped with a mansard-style roof.What is the Mansard Roof FAQ

 As we come to a conclusion, it is pretty evident that the biggest advantage you get with Mansard Roofing is the flexibility of adding rooms in the future due to its distinctive design.
-Even after knowing all the disadvantages, many people in the modern world prefer Mansard roofs for their advantages and a traditional classy look.
+Even after knowing all the disadvantages, many people in the modern world prefer Mansard roofs for their advantages and a traditional, classy look.

 Related Articles